Crypto FinTech Start-up

 The new flow was rebuilt around a single, predictable entry point — Transfer — and a clear linear sequence:

 I adapted the flow for two environments — the mobile app and Telegram Mini App.
+Cross-platform work was supported by a unified pattern system, reducing adaptation time by ~30%.

-Multi-platform: Mobile + TMA
+11. Multi-platform: Mobile + TMA

 During internal testing, it became clear that the new step structure helped users progress through the flow with fewer mistakes and less confusion.